Mission and Board

 To ICLF members, volunteers, affiliates, staff, community and board,

-We have made our $20 membership coupon 2020NewMember available online during the closure.
+Our $20 membership coupon 2020NewMember is still available online during the closure.

 Our 3 priorities for 2020 are establish an (1) ICLF Endowment (2) Emigration Support Program (3) Retail Space.

 I will be using GoTo meeting for our Thursday meetings.
 I am very grateful for everyone’s continued support.

 More details to come so follow us on Facebook, Twitter and Instagram for updates.